Political impact of Hurricane Sandy: Climate change

-2012 United States presidential election
+2012 United States elections

 The storm hit the United States one week before the 2012 United States General Election and affected the various campaigns.
+Particularly affected was the presidential election where President Barack Obama was running for a second term against Mitt Romney.
 As reported by the Christian Science Monitor, "The day after hurricane Sandy hit the eastern United States, to devastating effect, a political debate is raging over whether Republican presidential nominee Mitt Romney suggested last year the elimination of the Federal Emergency Management Agency, or FEMA."
 For example, in a lead opinion on Monday, October 29, editors at The New York Times summarized their view of Romney's primary position: "Mr. Romney not only believes that states acting independently can handle the response to a vast East Coast storm better than Washington, but that profit-making companies can do an even better job.
 He said it was 'immoral' for the federal government to do all these things if it means increasing the debt."
 Two days later, on Wednesday, October 31, Governor Romney's campaign released a statement on his behalf which said: "I believe that FEMA plays a key role in working with states and localities to prepare for and respond to natural disasters...
 As president, I will ensure FEMA has the funding it needs to fulfill its mission, while directing maximum resources to the first responders who work tirelessly to help those in need, because states and localities are in the best position to get aid to the individuals and communities affected by natural disasters", but he did not explain what other federal programs would have to be cut from his proposed budget in order to pay for it.
 During this period Mitt Romney recast an October 30 campaign stop as a relief effort.
+On October 30, 2012, farmer John Rose, a Republican candidate in the 2012 West Virginia House of Delegates election was killed while inspecting damage caused by Hurricane Sandy, but his name remained on the ballot on November 6.